-We have audited the accompanying combined statements of condition of Farm Credit System (the System) as of December 31, 2018 and 2017, and the related combined statements of income, of comprehensive income, of changes in capital and of cash flows, for each of the three years in the period ended December 31, 2018, including the related notes (collectively referred to as the "financial statements").
-We also have audited the System's internal control over financial reporting as of December 31, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying combined statements of condition of the Farm Credit System (the "System") as of December 31, 2019 and 2018, and the related combined statements of income, of comprehensive income, of changes in capital and of cash flows, for each of the three years in the period ended December 31, 2019, including the related notes (collectively referred to as the "combined financial statements").
+We also have audited the System's internal control over financial reporting as of December 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of the System as of December 31, 2018 and 2017, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2018 in conformity with accounting principles generally accepted in the United States of America.
-Also in our opinion, the System maintained in all material respects, effective internal control over financial reporting as of December 31, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.
+In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of the System as of December 31, 2019 and 2018, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.
+Also in our opinion, the System maintained, in all material respects, effective internal control over financial reporting as of December 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO.